corolab/corolab.github.io/README.md

 ### _includes/
 The [_includes](/_includes) folder contains plain `.html` files which should be rather static, but can be modified freely.
+- [about.html](/_includes/about.html): Edit this file manually to update the general research group "about" section.
 - [members.html](/_includes/members.html): Edit this file manually only if the above does not apply (not `PhD Students`).

 ### img/